 We want to make Transistor the best way to create a podcast for your business.

 Cards Against Humanity was our first paying customer.
 Their show, The Good News Podcast, is hosted on Transistor.

 Since launching the beta in December, we're hosting a handful of shows, and have already served 2 million podcast downloads.

 We aim to help companies overcome the challenges of making a podcast.
 We want to help them create compelling content, build a podcast website, format their feed correctly, find listeners, and get a good return on their investment.

-.
+Jon and I have lots of plans for Transistor.
 This will be a side-project for both of us in 2018.
-He’ll continue to work full-time, and I’ll continue to sell my products, and do coaching to pay the bills.
+He'll continue to work full-time, and I'll continue to sell my products, and do coaching to pay the bills.